katherine-d21/training-material/topics/proteomics/tutorials/clinical-mp-data-verification/tutorial.md

 ## Sub-step with **Query Tabular**

+We will use the Query Tabular tool (**cite tool***) to search the PepQuery-verified peptides against the concatenated dataset that contains peptides and proteins from SearchGUI/Peptide and MaxQuant.

 > <hands-on-title> Task description </hands-on-title>
 >
 > 1. {% tool [Query Tabular](toolshed.g2.bx.psu.edu/repos/iuc/query_tabular/query_tabular/3.3.0) %} with the following parameters: